butlergroup/Food-Scoot/README.md

 Other delivery apps on the market deliver groceries, meals, or other commodities... but not every commodity.
 We allow any vendor with a valid EIN to register and list their products for sale.
 If it's sold as a tangible product, we'll deliver it.
 How do we stand out, you ask? :sparkles:

-Wee pay our delivery drivers their state minimum wage **plus** their tips.
+We pay our delivery drivers their state minimum wage **plus** their tips.
 We offer vendors lower commission fees than any other competitors currently at market. :tada:

 The margin left is still more than enough to pay a management staff with, and our management staff won't do things like decide to go public, or take 7-figure salaries to go buy yachts and private jets. :bowtie: